-June 2015: The Daybells purchase a house in Salem after Chad twice hears a voice tell him he is supposed to move to Rexburg, according to Chad’s blog.
+June 2015: The Daybells purchase a house in Salem, Idaho, after Chad twice hears a voice tell him he is supposed to move to Rexburg, according to Chad’s blog.
 The Daybells eventually make the move from Springville, Utah, to Salem.

 Late 2016/early 2017: The Vallows move from Hawaii to Arizona, according to family members.

 April 3, 2018: Lori’s ex-husband, Joseph Ryan, dies.
-Death is ruled due to a heart attack.
+His death is ruled due to a heart attack.
 Joseph's death has since become part of the investigation into Lori, according to the FBI.

-February/March 2019: Lori vanishes for 58 days, leaving both her husband and kids.
+Feb.
+10, 2019: Lori vanishes for 58 days, leaving both her husband and kids.
 Charles "had no idea where she went," one of his sons told Phoenix's Fox 10.
 A friend later revealed she spent part of this time in Hawaii.

 March 6, 2019: Divorce proceedings are dismissed at Charles’ request.
 Charles decided he wanted to try to make the marriage work, Charles's son said in the interview with Fox 10 in Phoenix.

-June 2019: Melani Boudreaux, Lori's niece, unexpectedly demands a divorce from Brandon Boudreaux, her husband of 11 years, said Brandon in a Facebook post.
-Brandon says he believes it was due to Melani's new religious beliefs after following her aunt and Chad into what he calls a “cult.”
+June 2019: Melani unexpectedly demands a divorce from Brandon Boudreaux, her husband of 11 years, said Brandon in a Facebook post.
+Brandon says he believes it was due to Melani's new religious beliefs after following Lori and Chad into what he calls a “cult.”

 July 11, 2019: Charles arrives at Lori's Chandler, Ariz., home to pick up J.J.
-Home at the time were Lori, Tylee, J.J., and Lori's brother Alex Cox.
-An altercation occurs and Alex shoots Charles twice in the chest, killing him.
-Cox claims self-defense and no charges are filed.
+Home at the time were Lori, Tylee, J.J., and Lori's brother Alex.
+An altercation occurs, and Alex shoots Charles twice in the chest, killing him.
+Alex claims self-defense, and no charges are filed.
 According to Charles and Lori's property manager, Joe Pongratz, neighbors reported a pool party at Lori's house later that day with "loud music and lots of people swimming."

-July/August (approximate): J.J.'s beloved service dog Bailey is put up for sale, according to Kay.
-The dog was later returned to the kennel from which the dog was purchased, according to grandmother Kay Vallow Woodcock.
+Aug.
+9, 2019: J.J.'s beloved service dog Bailey is put up for sale, according to Kay.
+The dog was later returned to the kennel from which the dog was purchased.

 Aug.
 10, 2019: J.J.’s grandmother, Kay Vallow Woodcock, spoke with J.J. via FaceTime for approximately 35 seconds, she told KSL TV.
 This is the last time she had contact with him.

 Oct.
-2, 2019: A drive-by shooting attempt is made on Brandon Boudreaux in Gilbert, Ariz., Boudreaux told The Arizona Republic.
-Boudreaux did not see the driver.
+2, 2019: A drive-by shooting attempt is made on Brandon Boudreaux in Gilbert, Ariz.
+Brandon did not see the driver.
 The drive-by vehicle was a Jeep registered to the deceased Charles Vallow, police confirmed.

 Oct.
-9, 2019.
-A man wearing a ski mask appears in the Daybells' driveway in Salem as Tammy is unloading groceries from her car.
+9, 2019: A man wearing a ski mask appears in the Daybells' driveway in Salem as Tammy is unloading groceries from her car.
 He points what she believes to be a paintball gun at her and pulls the trigger several times, but the weapon doesn't appear to be loaded, according to a Facebook post made by Tammy.
-Tammy tries several times to ask the man what he was doing, but he never spoke.
-Tammy yells for Chad and the man ran away.
+Tammy tries several times to ask the man what he was doing, but he never speaks.
+Tammy yells for Chad, and the man runs away.
 Tammy reports the incident to the Fremont County Sheriff's Office, whose investigators believed it was likely a prank and never found the man, Fremont County Sheriff Len Humphries told the Rexburg Standard Journal.